 O-Rings for Automotive Applications

-Precision O-rings for engine oil systems, fuel systems, cooling circuits, transmissions and turbocharger sealing.
+Precision O-rings for engine oil systems, fuel systems, cooling circuits, transmissions, turbocharger sealing, and EV battery thermal management.

 Overview

 Automotive O-rings encounter a wide range of fluids and temperatures within a single vehicle.
 Engine oil, transmission fluid, coolant, fuel, brake fluid and air conditioning refrigerant each require different O-ring materials.
-Using the wrong material in an automotive application causes leaks, fluid contamination and component failure.
+Using the wrong material in an automotive application causes leaks, fluid contamination and component failure that can lead to costly warranty claims, roadside breakdowns, and safety hazards.
+Modern vehicles contain hundreds of O-rings across the powertrain, chassis, HVAC, and fluid handling systems, and each must be specified for its specific chemical environment, temperature envelope, and service life target.

 Recommended Materials